BdR76/CSVLint/docs/readme.md

 dataset before further processing.

-First install and open Notepad++, then go to the menu item `Plugins > Plugins Admin...`, search for "csv lint", check the checkbox and press Intall.
+First install and open Notepad++, then go to the menu item `Plugins > Plugins Admin...`, search for "csv lint", check the checkbox and press Install.
 This will add CSV Lint under the `Plugins > CSV Lint` menu item and a CSV Lint icon in the toolbar icon.